 This paper has presented a preprocessing method which replaced the emission of small and point lightsources by their reflection.
 This replacement makes the integrand significantly flatter, which improves most of the global illumination algorithm.
-The incoming first-shot method has also been combined with ray-bundle based stochastic iteration.
-With this combination, the non-diffuse global illumination solution of quite complex scenes becomes possible interactively (within a few minutes).
+Incoming first-shot requires the identification of the surface areas that can be seen from the sample points of the lightsources.
+We adapted the hemicube approach for this calculation, inheriting also its deficiencies, which can be reduced by increasing the resolution of the hemicube.
+Note that in our approach the hemicube is placed just at a few sample points, thus its performance and resolution are not critical issues.
+The incoming first-shot method has also been combined with ray-bundle based stochastic iteration, and we come to the conclusion that incoming first shot pays off since it significantly increases the convergence speed.
+With this combination the global illumination of scenes of ten thousand patches becomes possible in a few minutes.